-If the employee is only working for your company and has no break in service from the other company, you can complete and send in an Add/Change Form (Form 721) along with a copy of their most recent firearm qualification(s) and we can transfer the existing Firearms Certificate to your company.
+No. If the employee is only working for your company and has no break in service from the other company, you can complete and send in an Add/Change Form (Form 721) along with a copy of their most recent firearm qualification(s) and we can transfer the existing Firearms Certificate to your company.
 There is no fee for adding or changing an existing record.

 What am I supposed to do to renew my (or my employees) armed license each year?

 You will need to contact the DOL directly for information about renewing your armed license.